PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-11 10:22:18
+Last updated: 2024-04-11 10:22:54
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: My skin has gone from porcelain, to ivory, to steel.  -  Sansa Stark